 An Emergency Response plan will be developed for each company location or site by the Health and Safety Coordinator and/or Project Manager and the Superintendent, where a site-specific plan has not already been provided by the Constructor or the Project Owner.

-All input from relevant workplace parties will be considered on the Emergency Response Plan to reach the goal of minimization of injuries/illness for the emergency situations identified.
-Input from relevant workplace parties will be considered during the communication of Emergency Response Plans to employees, subcontractors and visitors during Site Orientations.
+All input from relevant workplace parties regarding emergency response will be considered during the communication of Emergency Response Plans to employees, subcontractors and visitors during Site Orientations.